zafirr31/zafirr31.github.io/_posts/en/2025-08-18-sekai-ctf-2025-vkfs-write-up.markdown

 if our current mip level is not 0 and next_lfs_block is not 4, the next block is at level mip-1, coordinate x\*2 + [0,3], coordinate y\*2 + [0,3].
 > Note: I forgot what this kind of algorithm is called.
 I never studied computer graphics formally 🫤

-How many mip level are possible?
+How many mip levels are possible?
 Well, during `vk_init`, we create the sparse image in `create_image`.
-This image has set max mip layer to 15.
+This image has max mip layer set to 15.

 `vkfs.c, line 1438-1456`
 ```c